iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.7/report.md

 > My brother's android go mobile "incompatible" with this software Guess that's the price of volunteering So that's one person wishing to volunteer but excluded from doing so by this gatekeeper..<br> :date: __2021-02-15 19:22:38__

 > The installation is clunky.
 If there's anything going to stop somewhere using an app, that'll be it.
 (I test and write software as a profession.)
 It's hard to scroll the page without hitting a selector (such as the country).
 The image crop allows only a square and could not set to the width of my driver's license, so part of the license was cut off.
 After several attemps of that, I was forced to select Work ID instead of Drivers License.
 And please fully capitalise countries' names!
 Edit: Thank you for your reply.
 I know how to use a camera.
 The image I was trying to use had the full driver's license - it was the cropping that did not allow me to use any more than 2/3 of the image that was previously taken by the camera.
 Edit 2: As noted, it can get into a state where a community responder cannot select 'drivetrs license.
 Was this app tested by devs?<br> :date: __2021-02-15 10:49:38__

-> I got another siren today at 11:42.
-I immediately opened the app to accept, but a message told me as I had not responded it had been given to someone else.
-Again the alert came 40 minutes AFTER the request.
-I got a "siren" on my phone for the first time the other day at 13:50.
-I responded straight away, however the task was requested at 13:10 and was given to someone else as they stated I hadn't responded.
-Why did I get the alert 40 minutes AFTER the request?
-Very disappointed!<br> :date: __2021-02-14 12:52:08__

 > I'm a Nurse.Loved the theory behind this app.Unfortunately I've tried to install it twice tonight..no luck..im off to night shift now, I wont tell my staff to try to install, only bcause we are really smashed atm.good luck.good idea.just make it simpler for reallllllllllly tired aged care nurses.🌷🌷🌷🌷👍<br> :date: __2021-02-14 08:52:19__